trustedanalytics-ng/platform-wiki/Application-Development/appdev_deployapp.md

 ![TAP_console_bind_service.png](/images/TAP_console_bind_service.png)

 That's all, you have deployed your first application on TAP.
-If you would like to know more about binding, go to [this page](/Application-Development/appdev_bindingapps.md)
+If you would like to know more about binding, go to the [Binding your Applications on TAP](/Application-Development/appdev_bindingapps.md) documentation page.